-Hot on the heels of the Howth gun-running on 26 July 1914, a second lesser known gun-running attempt to obtain arms for the Irish Volunteers was made in Kilcoole, County Wicklow on 1 August 1914.
+Following the Howth gun-running on 26 July 1914, a second lesser known attempt to obtain arms for the Irish Volunteers was made in Kilcoole, County Wicklow on 1 August 1914.

 Historian Fr FX Martin explains the importance of the gun-running for the Easter Rising of 1916.
-Events in Howth and Kilcoole gave the Volunteers the much needed arms.
+Events in Howth and Kilcoole gave the Volunteers much-needed arms.
 Those importing the weapons were a mixed collection of people all united by a disgust of how the Tories in England were using blackmail on the government.

 They rallied round as liberals, as Anglo-Irish liberals and for the sake of democracy genuinely.